Use this handy application guide to find the Jensen Transformers product that is best for your needs.

 The PB-2XX "patch bay" model is the one to choose if you need a general purpose isolation box, especially for sound reinforcement applications.
 It can tolerate a length of cable on its output side, which would be the case if the PB-2XX was installed in a patch bay either on stage or near a house console.
 It can connect to a line input that is as low as 600 Ohms input impedance, all the way up to 10k Ohms (or even higher) although it works better into 600 Ohms.
 Transient response into 10k Ohms is good, although the PI-2XX's response is much better into 10k Ohms.
 For what it's worth, it would be almost impossible to hear a difference between the two in a live concert application.

-on the input side of the PB-2XX.
-If there is a long length of cable on the PB-2XX output, any noises that get picked up on the output side
+introduced on the input side of the PB-2XX.
+If there is a long length of cable on the PB-2XX output, any noises that get picked up on the

 The PB-2XX does have internal jumpers that can set each channel individually into a ratio of 1:1, 1:2 step up (approx. 5 dB of signal gain), or 2:1 step down (approx. 6 dB of signal loss).
 These internal jumpers are a feature that is unique to the PB-2XX; the other pro ISO-MAX models do not have internal jumpers.
 Finally, like the PI-2XX, there is no restriction to the length of cable on the input side of the PB-2XX.